• Skip to main content

 Extra-virgin olive oil: Olive oil makes a nice thick and hyper-moisturizing oil with anti-aging properties.
 I like to use olive oil when I intend on using the oil in body care products.

-Jojoba oil: Jojoba is one of my favorites oils to use when making facial care products.
-It makes a great facial cleansing oil and is really good at lifting impurities from the skin.
+Jojoba oil: Jojoba is one of my favorite oils to use when making facial care products.
+It makes a great facial cleansing oil and it is really good at lifting impurities from the skin.

 Sweet almond oil: I love using almond oil when making diaper rash creams or acne scar healing ointments.
 It works well in combination with calendula when treating irritations of the skin and/or scarring.

-Hemp seed oil: Hemp seed oil is one of my all time favorite oils, as it is rather universal in its uses and suitable skin types.
-It is completely non-comedogenic (meaning it will not clog pores), making a great oil to use in facial applications or those with sensitive skin.
+Hemp seed oil: Hemp seed oil is one of my all-time favorite oils, as it is rather universal in its uses and suitable skin types.
+It is completely non-comedogenic (meaning it will not clog pores), making it a great oil to use in facial applications or on those with sensitive skin.

 You Might Also Like